 The Tantra of my tradition is from North India.
 It is a non-dual tradition.
 In other words, the practices of this tradition lead one to the realization of oneself as non-different from the world.
 Don’t bother trying to understand this (unless you already do).
 It can only be truly understood through practice.
 Just keep it as a concept.
 The ultimate experience of being in the world that my tradition teaches us to realize is beyond any concepts of duality or non-duality anyway.

 Before I end this installment, I want to say a word about neo-Tantra.
-My teacher made the best distinction between neo-Tantra and authentic Tantra I’ve ever heard: Neo-Tantra ritualizes sex.
-Authentic Tantra sexualizes ritual.
+My teacher made the best distinction between neo-Tantra and traditional Tantra I’ve ever heard: Neo-Tantra ritualizes sex.
+Traditional Tantra sexualizes ritual.

 If it is, have at it!
 There is a wonderful saying in Tantra: It is better not to begin, but if you begin, it is better to finish.
 Neo-Tantriks may be having fun, but they have not begun to practice Tantra.

 When I was desperately trying to find a teacher of traditional Tantra, I remember how frustrating it was combing through so many Internet pages devoted to sex.
 I knew that Tantra was something much more profound and all-encompassing.
 And it is.
 Tantrik practice will pull from you everything you thought you had to offer and then some.
 No part of you will be left out.
 No aspect of your life will remain unchanged.